 C21.
 Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-Yes X No
+Yes No

-If "yes," please complete the following: First or only early decision plan closing date Other early decision plan closing date Other early decision plan notification date For the Fall 2004 entering class: Number of early decision applications received by your ins Number of applicants admitted under early decision plan stitution Please provide significant details about your early decision plan:
+If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2007 entering class: Number of early decision applications received by yo Number of applicants admitted under early decision p Please provide significant details about your early dec cision plan: